GeoscienceAustralia/anuga_core/docs/source/installation.rst

     pip install anuga

-If you obtain errors from `pip` regarding "not installing dependencies", it seems that that can be fixed by just running the `pip install anuga` again
+If you obtain errors from `pip` regarding "not installing dependencies", it seems that that can be fixed by just running the `pip install anuga` again.